 New year, old me?
 Filing your tax return

-We are already near the end of the first month of 2019, so we are far enough along to know whether we are sticking to our new year’s resolutions.
+We are already near the end of the first month of 2021, so we are far enough along to know whether we are sticking to our new year’s resolutions, you’d be forgiven for not sticking to the diet or Dry January (thanks COVID).
 But, if yours was to meet last year’s tax return deadline, you are running out of time.

-It’s a pity that your tax return is still getting in the way, stopping you from focussing on the more important tasks at hand – getting your business on track for an excellent 2019.
+It’s a pity that your tax return is still getting in the way, stopping you from focussing on the more important tasks at hand – getting your business on track for another challenging year.
 It’s better to get your tax return out of the way as soon as possible.
 Here’s how.

 Get on your accountant’s back